But half the world has no way to connect. OneWeb is on a mission to bridge the digital divide by 2027.

 OneWeb and our partners have been making great progress.
 We will soon provide more details of our roadmap, which includes greater than 100x capacity growth from our first generation system, including Gigabit per second speeds, lower latencies, and affordable self-installed terminals.
 These new capabilities will support both our 2022 goal of connecting every unconnected school and our 2027 goal of bridging the digital divide.
 At the same time, boundless low latency broadband access will be available for homes, connected cars, trains, planes and cellular backhaul applications.

-In early 2018 we will launch an initial 10 production satellites, which, pending a detailed test regimen, will become the first of our fleet.
-Six months later we will begin our full launch campaign and start providing low latency broadband access as early as 2019.
+In 2019 we will launch an initial 10 production satellites, which, pending a detailed test regimen, will become the first of our fleet.
+Shortly thereafter, we will begin our full launch campaign and start providing low latency broadband access as early as 2020.